-- 3.13 As a result of the industry speculation, we are instructed that the Chairman of RQL has received a letter from the Executives dated 5 July 2011 in which the Executives raise concerns in relation to their ongoing engagement with RQL. - 3.14 Essentially, their concerns are that they face unreasonable risks in relation to their future and are being asked to take a gamble on a reformed company or new RQL Board retaining their services beyond the State election. - 3.15 The Executives have requested that the Chairman of RQL give urgent consideration to retaining the services of the Executives and put in place a framework that provides them with necessary security. - 3.16 In our view, the letter from the Executives indicates a real and apparent risk to RQL that it faces early terminations from the Executives should their concerns be ignored. - 3.17 To add to the Executives concern, each of the Executives is engaged under Executive Employment Agreements having an expiry date of 30 June 2013. - 3.18 In this context, it would be prudent of any organisation to put in place appropriate measures to ensure the ongoing retention of their senior executives, in our view.

-- 4 Legal obligations - 4.1 Relevantly, there are a number of legal obligations which have to be considered when determining the appropriate terms and conditions of employment and benefit structure.
-These are outlined in more detail below.

-Common law duty to act in the best interests of RQL

-- 4.2 The Board must ensure that any agreement made with the Executives is made in the best interests of RQL. - 4.3 Further, any agreement that amounts to unconscionable conduct against RQL by the Board carries the risk that it may be set aside by a Court.

-Obligation to act in good faith - section 181 of the Act

-4.4 A director or other officer of a corporation must exercise their powers and discharge their duties in good faith in the best interests of the corporation and for a proper purpose.

-Use of position - Directors, other officers and employees - section 182 of the Act

-- 4.5 A director, secretary, other officer or employee of a corporation must not improperly use their position to gain an advantage for themselves or someone else or cause detriment to the corporation. - 4.6 The directors must, of course, ensure that they are using their powers for a proper purpose.
+- 3.13 As a result of the industry speculation, we are instructed that the Chairman of RQL has received a letter from the Executives dated 5 July 2011 in which the Executives raise concerns in relation to their ongoing engagement with RQL. - 3.14 Essentially, their concerns are that they face unreasonable risks in relation to their future and are being asked to take a gamble on a reformed company or new RQL Board retaining their services beyond the State election. - 3.15 The Executives have requested that the Chairman of RQL give urgent consideration to retaining the services of the Executives and put in place a framework that provides them with necessary security. - 3.16 In our view, the letter from the Executives Indicates a real and apparent risk to RQL that it faces early terminations from the Executives should their concerns be Ignored. - 3.17 In this context, it would be prudent of any organisation to put in place appropriate measures to ensure the retention of their senior executives, in our view. - 4 Legal obligations - 4.1 Relevantly, there are a number of legal obligations which have to be considered when determining the appropriate terms and conditions of employment and benefit structure.
+These are outlined in more detail below. - Common law duty to act in the best Interests of RQL - 4.2 The Board must ensure that any agreement made with the Executives is made in the best interests of RQL. - 4.3 Further, any agreement that amounts to unconscionable conduct against RQL by the Board carries the risk that it may be set aside by a Court. - Obligation to act in good faith section 181 of the Act - 4.4 A director or other officer of a corporation must exercise their powers and discharge their duties in good faith in the best interests of the corporation and for a proper purpose. - Use of position Directors, other officers and employees section 182 of the Act - 4.5 A director, secretary, other officer or employee of a corporation must not improperly use their position to gain an advantage for themselves or someone else or cause detriment to the corporation. - 4.6 The directors must, of course, ensure that they are using their powers for a proper purpose.
 That is, a purpose that is in the best interests of RQL, when determining the appropriate level of remuneration and reward.